pdamian/rtl-spec/README.md

 RTL-Spec
 ========
-*rtl-spec* is an open source implementation of the proposals done by D. Pfammatter, D. Giustiniano and V. Lenders in **"A Software-defined Sensor Architecture for Large-scale Wideband Spectrum Monitoring"**(2015).
+*rtl-spec* is an open source implementation of the proposals done by D. Pfammatter, D. Giustiniano and V. Lenders in **"A Software-defined Sensor Architecture for Large-scale Wideband Spectrum Monitoring"** [IPSN15].

 # Installation
 The following installation instructions are currently only tested for Debian-based Linux operating systems (such as Ubuntu or Raspbian).